Danny-Nunez/StreamFlix/README.md

 <h1>Torrent Streaming Website - Built with ReactJS</h1>

 This site uses torrents to stream movie directly on your browser.
 Also this version uses a manuel updated json file to host the movies.
-This was my first attempt, so pardon the ads.
-The next version I built my own server to avoid ads while movie play back.
+I have removed all ads from the player.
+StreamFlixx uses api's for data and torrents for movies.
+I will be adding tvshows in the future.

 ## Live Demo